Visit Your Vote Matters to check if you can vote in the General Election.

 If you are on the electoral register, you will receive a poll card in May.

 You should expect to receive your poll card from Westminster City Council from 3 May onwards.
 If you don't receive a poll card, you may not be on the electoral register.
-Visit GOV.UK by Monday 22 May to register or let us know if you haven't received a poll card.
+Let us know if you haven't received a poll card.